Parkinson's Disease: Diagnosing, Symptoms, Causes

 Parkinson's disease (PD, also known as idiopathic or primary parkinsonism, hypokinetic rigid syndrome (HRS), or paralysis agitans) is a degenerative disorder of the central nervous system.
 Parkinson's disease is a progressive disorder of the nervous system that affects your movement.
 It develops gradually, sometimes starting with a barely noticeable tremor in just one hand.
 But while a tremor may be the most well-known sign of Parkinson's disease, the disorder also commonly causes stiffness or slowing of movement.

 Parkinson's disease is progressive, worsening over time.
-The progression of the disease is usually slow, occurring over a period of many years.
-There are treatments available to help persons with Parkinson's disease to live full lives.
+The progression of the disease is typically slow, occurring over a period of many years.
+However, there are treatments available to help persons with Parkinson's disease to live full lives.

 Causes of Parkinson's Disease